ayortanli/kafka-with-springboot/README.md

 ##2.
 Application Configuration Notes
 - For each example, Spring Boot's CommandLineRunner interface is implemented.
 *"CommandLineRunnner interface used to indicate that a bean should run when it is contained within a SpringApplication.
-Multiple CommandLineRunner beans can be defined within the same application context."*
+Multiple CommandLineRunner beans can be defined within the same application context."*  All examples are configured to run simultaneously.
+In order to see output of a specific example more clear, disable the bean annotation of runner methods of other examples.
 - Spring boot can inject properties from YAML files by default when they are defined in resource/application.yml.
 Properties like Kafka initial lookup server address, topic names, and etc. are defined there.
 - KafkaProducerConfig and KafkaConsumerConfig classes contains base configurations for Kafka.